ShimingWang98/Facial_Feature_Crafting_against_Inversion_based_Identity_Theft/README.md

 **Step3.**  Calculate the accuracy of the ID classifier as the fictitious attacker's success rate.
 Calculate the SSIM and FSIM metrics between (reconstructed image, original image) pair as an indicator of the  quality of the reconstructed images.

-There are more choices for ID classifier:
+There are more choices for the ID classifier:

 1. Python library `facenet_pytorch` provide some pretrained identification network.
 Limitations: Image size 64 * 64 is too small for these provided network.
 This choice is only used in case of LFW 128 * 128.
 Training code is `Image2ID/facenetTrain.py`.
 2. Commercial Face Identification Service.
 In the experiments, we upload the `eval_train` set to Azure server and upload reconstructed images to query their IDs.
 The same limitation as `facenet_pytorch`.